bbrownekianda/docs/platform/form_designer2.md

 1. **Process id settings** - choose from a) Default or b) Custom and use a combination of [ProcessName]-[UniqueNumber]-[FieldName]

-2. **Enable process security** - if you tick the box, can allow certain Users, Groups or Partners to have certain privileges related to the radio button options to create, assign and view as shown below.
+2. **Enable process security** - if you tick the checkbox, can allow certain Users, Groups or Partners to have certain privileges related to the radio button options to create, assign and view as shown below.

    ![Process security](images/processsecurity.png)